Aider-AI/aider/examples/hello-world-flask.md

 >>>>>>> UPDATED
 ```

-This code adds a new endpoint `/fibonacci/<int:n>` that takes an integer `n` as a parameter and returns the first `n` numbers in the Fibonacci sequence.
+This code adds a new endpoint `/fibonacci/<int:n>` that takes an integer `n` as a parameter and returns the first `n` numbers of the Fibonacci sequence when accessed.
 For example, `/fibonacci/5` would return `0, 1, 1, 2, 3`.
 If `n` is less than or equal to 0, the function returns "Invalid input".

 _Applied edit to app.py_
-_9931c16 aider: Added endpoint `/fibonacci/<int:n>` that returns the first `n` numbers in the Fibonacci sequence._
+_a2ba23f aider: Added endpoint `/fibonacci/<int:n>` that returns the first `n` numbers of the Fibonacci sequence._

 ---
 #### >  remove the hello endpoint